 Funds come in all shapes and sizes, with some aiming to outperform the general market.
 Unfortunately, the expensive management fees attached to these active funds can diminish investor returns, and they don’t always outperform.

-ETFs are a low-cost, simple and transparent alternative to expensive funds.
+ETFs are a low-cost, simple and transparent alternative to these expensive funds.
 But how do they work and what’s the best way to invest in them?

 What is an ETF?

+So, how do ETFs work?
 A form of passive investment, ETFs aim to track and replicate the returns of an index, specific commodity, bond, or basket of assets.

 Why liquidity matters

-When it comes to your investments, it’s important you know how easily and quickly you can turn your investments into cash, without this impacting the overall value of your investment.
+It’s important you know how easily and quickly you can turn your investments into cash, without this impacting the overall value of your investment.
 This concept is called liquidity.